mobgen/halo-documentation/pages/cms/content/cms_content_items.md

 ### Delete Content Item
 - Access the left panel menu '*Content*'.
-- Click in the list the module you want to create a Content Item for.
+- Click in the list the Content structure you want to create a Content Item for.
 - In the tabs, select the '*Content tab*'.
 - In the list of Content Items click on the right action button with a bin <span class="fa fa-trash" />.
 - Confirm the deletion.

-Optionally you can remove multiple modules at the same time:
+Optionally you can remove multiple Content structure at the same time:

-- Access module content list.
+- Access Content structure list.
-- Select multiple modules by clicking the selection square in the left of each row.
+- Select multiple structures by clicking the selection square in the left of each row.
 - Open the bulk options pressing the top right 3 dots icon <span class="fa fa-ellipsis-v"/>.
 - Press on '*Delete*'.
 This will remove all the selected items.